 As a freshman in engineering, you will complete the freshman English requirement, Chemistry 102 and 104 (except for mechanical and industrial engineers who need only one semester of college chemistry; they may take either Chemistry 102 or 108) and Mathematics 221 and 222.
-A thorough high school background in mathematics is essential since Mathematics 221 carries the following prerequisites: 2 years of algebra; 1 year of plane geometry; and a year of advanced mathematics.
+A thorough high school background in mathematics is essential since Mathematics 221 carries the following prerequisites: two years of algebra; one year of plane geometry; and one year of advanced mathematics.
 If you do not have sufficient background for Mathematics 221, you may take more elementary courses at the campus, but they will not carry credit toward your degree.

-In addition, if you plan to specialize in chemical or nuclear engineering or engineering mechanics you should take Chemistry 107.
+In addition, if you plan to specialize in chemical or nuclear engineering or engineering mechanics, you should take Chemistry 107.
 If civil, industrial, mechanical or mining engineering or engineering mechanics is your choice, you must take one or two courses in engineering graphics.

-During your sophomore year you will take Physics 201 and 202 along with mathematics and engineering mechanics courses.
+202 along with mathematics and engineering mechanics courses.
 Chemical engineers should take organic chemistry instead of mechanics courses.